-We have also organised a number of workshops and panels over the years at locations such as Barcelona (2008), Ljubljana (2008), Bristol (2006) and Loughborough (2005).
-Our most recent workshop was in Maynooth in late August 2010 and focused on the rewards derived from engaging with diverse media technologies - a session we followed up via the mailing list (see Events page).
+We have also organised a number of workshops and panels over the years at locations such as Vienna (2015), Tallinn (2014), London (2011), Maynooth (2010), Barcelona (2008), Ljubljana (2008), Bristol (2006) and Loughborough (2005).
+Our most recent panel at an EASA conference was in Milan in July 2016 and focused on media anthropology's legacies and concerns.

 >> To get a membership profile please register via the link below the Login box.

 >> To subscribe to the mailing list follow the instructions found on the mailing list page.